chrisekelley/coconut/README.md

 You can put json forms into the \_docs directory and they will be added to your couch when you do a couchapp push.

+## Starting the app

+The npm start task (see package.json) runs a small http server, launches a grunt handlebars watch script, and also a coffeescript watchr script.

 ## How do I add new libraries?

 Use [bower](bower.io).
 The following libs are already installed.
 The "-S" switch saves the lib to your bower.json.